okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-manage-end-user-experience/main/index.md

 Use `import` blocks in your Terraform script to import existing brand and theme objects from your Okta org.
 This method adds existing resources to your Terraform state file and generates a corresponding resource block in your configuration with auto-filled argument values.
 Using Terraform to generate the resource blocks for imported resources simplifies the process and reduces the risk of accidental changes to your org.

 > **Note:** The `import` block and configuration generation are experimental Terraform features at the time that this article is published.
 Check the Terraform documentation for updated instructions and limitations.
-See [Import](https://developer.hashicorp.com/terraform/language/import).
+See [Import](https://developer.hashicorp.com/terraform/language/import) in the Terraform documentation.

 This example imports the existing default brand object and its associated theme object using `import` blocks.
 Importing objects into Terraform requires their respective IDs.
 First, use data sources to expose the IDs of the default brand and theme objects in your Terraform configuration: